zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 }
 ```

 Instead of encapsulating the destination view, here `Router` encapsulates `NavigationLink`.
-It needs to be wrappered by `NavigationView` when we use it.
+It needs to be wrapped by `NavigationView` when we use it.
 There is a detailed example later.
 Here, `Router` has a default implementation, it will route to a View with Text.
 You can overwrite it in your app.
 The typical route function should be like the below:

 ```swift
   override func route(_ to: String) -> AnyView {